socketio/socket.io-website/docs/server-api.md

 This method also works within a cluster of multiple Socket.IO servers, with a compatible adapter like the [Postgres adapter](./categories/05-Adapters/adapter-postgres.md).

-In that case, if you only want to affect the socket instances on the given node, you need to use the `local` flags:
+In that case, if you only want to return the socket instances on the given node, you need to use the `local` flag:

 ```js
 // return all Socket instances that are currently connected on the given node